phaniharish/wayfairModel/README.md

 for future.
 With the correct implementation these can also be serialized and transferred from a training job and then loaded directly to a bare-bones inference endpoint.
-2. Allow processing hooks, this is much easier to add in a `pipeline` style approach and woul be a very valuable addition for a lot of ML endpoints.
+2. Allow processing hooks, this is much easier to add in a `pipeline` style approach and would be a very valuable addition for a lot of ML endpoints.
 Hooks can be used to sample and store data, validate latencies, check data thresholds and a lot of other useful use cases.
 3. Feature to sample and store input requests, intermediate features and outputs.
 This will allow us to monitor the distribution of data and check for any deviation form the training data.
 It